 I know right!
 I am about to install 9 foot fence posts, 6 foot fence panels as well as gravel boards in between this brick wall and trees.
 What a great time to write this post and explain how I do it!
-Let’s get back to this later, for now, lets talk about what doesn’t work.
+Let’s get back to this later, for now, lets talk about what doesn’t work when trying to dig post holes through tree roots.
 In my opinion of course!

 Does an auger actually drill through tree routes?

 I think this is an important question to answer, as there seems to be a lot of information online that would lead someone to believe that you can simply purchase or hire a petrol auger and drill through tree routes when installing your fence post hole.Now I could be wrong, maybe my petrol auger isn’t strong enough, or maybe I’m not doing it the correct way?
 But the last time I tried to drill through a large route with my petrol auger I nearly ripped my arm off!
 The drill bit just gets stuck, and instead of drilling a fence post hole through the tree root, it turns the handle instead!It will be ok for small tree roots, but for anything larger than 3 inches thick, I just wouldn’t recommend it, which is a shame as petrol augers are otherwise an absolutely amazing piece of machinery to have when digging post holes and would make a great asset to any company.

 Will a petrol chainsaw cut through tree routes when trying to dig post holes?